 See below for a comprehensive list of recent research and reports on poverty-related issues in Canada.
 Links are arranged chronologically and by topic.

-Break the Barriers (Citizens for Public Justice, 2016).
+Poverty Trends 2017 (Citizens for Public Justice, 2017).
 CPJ's annual poverty report highlighting national and regional poverty rates, identifying who is most impacted, and outlining policy recommendations.

 Making Ends Meet (Citizens for Public Justice, 2013).
 Five two-page fact sheets covering the impact rising prices on low-income Canadians, high housing costs, homelessness in Canada, rising food costs, and access to education.